igvilla/Enhanced_Object_Detection_Tracking/README.md

 situations with high object movement.
 This study is pivotal in identifying the most effective model and heuristic combination, promising to enhance the reliability and safety of autonomous driving systems.

+### NOTE:
+This information (along with usefu images and tables) can be found in the attached written report for the project, "Enhanced_Object_Detection_Tracking.pdf".
+Please refer to this document for a detailed description and explanation of the project.

 ## Data

 We worked with the “Driving Video with Object Tracking” dataset, which is a subset of the